dpl10/SOS/README.md

 By default the script does not produce any output under non-informative circunstances, such as the tree having a single species, a single representative per species or not containing any orthologous set.
-In verbose mode, it will output a non-informative matrix for each one of these cases.
+In verbose mode, it will output a non-informative matrix for any of these cases.

 # License

-Copyright (c) 2022 Nelson R. Salinas & Damon Little.
+Copyright (c) 2022 Nelson R. Salinas, Veronica Sondervan, Michael Tessler, & Damon Little.

 SOS is available under the MIT License.
 See LICENSE for more information.